george-hawkins/arf-drone/transmitter-getting-started.md

 Now, using OpenTX Companion, let's download the latest OpenTX firmware suitable for your transmitter (assuming you haven't already done so - OpenTX Companion nags you everytime you restart it to do so).
 Go to the _File_ menu and select _Download..._, then click _Check for updates_.
 It'll go off and find the latest firmware and prompt you to save it to your local drive - do so.
 Now we're ready to write the latest version of OpenTX to the transmitter - go to the _Read/Write_ menu and select _Write Firmware to Radio_.
 It will now pop up a dialog showing the details of the firmware version you just downloaded, just click the _Write to TX_ button.
 Now you'll see a progress bar, click _Show Details_ and you'll then see a more informative indication of progress.

-Once that's finished it's all done - unplug the transmitter (as we never turned it on it was never mounted as a USB drive so we don't have to be careful about ejecting it first).
+Once that's finished it's all done, there are no further steps.
+Unplug the transmitter (as we never turned it on it was never mounted as a USB drive so we don't have to be careful about ejecting it first).

-It you turn on the transmitter now and go to the _version_ screen (as described above) you should see the new version details, similarly if you startup the transmitter in bootloader mode you should see that the bootloader version that's shown has changed as well.
+It you turn on the transmitter now and go to the _Version_ screen (as described above) you should see the new version details, similarly if you startup the transmitter in bootloader mode you should see that the bootloader version that's shown has changed as well.

+TODO: include screenshot of 2.2.1 version screen once it's out.

 **Important:** there are other ways, described elsewhere on the web, to upgrade the firmware - however these approaches are only able to update the OpenTX firmware, while this approach updates both the OpenTX firmware and the OpenTX bootloader.
 E.g. Oscar Liang, in his walkthru connects the transmitter in bootloader mode both for the backup (as above) and for the upgrade - but if you start in bootloader mode then the bootloader is active and it cannot be upgraded while active so only the OpenTX firmware is upgraded.

 SD card
 -------

-The Q X7 doesn't come with an SD card but we're going to need one to upgrade the radio firmware next.
+The Q X7 doesn't come with an SD card but we're going to need one to upgrade the radio firmware next (when I say radio here I mean the Q X7's low level radio transmission hardware).

 The SD card can store images and sound files that the OpenTX firmware can use and you can backup to the SD card and store firmware updates for the radio (and, as we'll see later, also for the receiver).